 As she prepared to accompany Michael to New York, where he was one of nine prospects invited to draft headquarters for the NFL, Collins sounded like a typical protective sister.
 “I’m a bit nervous,” she said.
 “I really don’t want him trucking off to some faraway place.”
 After Michael became a first-round NFL draft pick for the Ravens, Collins continued to support him with frequent visits to Baltimore, including supporting him in last week's Super Bowl where he and fellowRavens teammates finished with a dramatic win!

 Collins is currently on the Board of the The Making it Happen Foundation, dedicated to changing children’s lives through hope, love, and opportunity.
 At the podium, Collins shared her journey with Michael from fellow student to close friend, confidant, and ultimately, adoptive sister.
 She also contributed to the New York Times best-seller In a Heartbeat: Sharing the Power of Cheerful Giving.
 The book was the spring common reading for the APSU 1000 classes.

 The Student Affairs Unity Celebration provides an opportunity for APSU students, faculty and staff to come together and celebrate our campus community, and to hear about social issues along with members of the greater Clarksville community.
-This event is coordinated by the director of Student Affairs Programs and Services firstname.lastname@example.org.
+This event has been coordinated by the director of Student Affairs Programs and Services firstname.lastname@example.org.